Latency-Response Theory Model: Evaluating Large Language Models via Response Accuracy and Chain-of-Thought Length: Theoretical Results

 We now establish the asymptotic normality of the individual latent-variable estimators $(\theta_i,\tau_i)$.
 The asymptotic variances can provide guidance on the estimation precision of the latent-variable estimates as the number of items increases, which is particularly valuable in high-stakes large-scale evaluations such as LLM evaluation, where ranking outcomes can influence user adoption and system deployment decisions.
 Moreover, as shown later in this section, they offer insight into when LaRT can outperform a standalone IRT model by achieving smaller asymptotic variances.

 For general IRT models, \citet{chang1993Asymptotic,kornely2022Asymptotic} present results on the asymptotic distribution of latent ability.
 In what follows, we derive the asymptotic distribution of the latent variables $(\theta_i,\tau_i)$ in LaRT, with additional considerations arising from the CoT component of the model.
 Since $(\theta_i,\tau_i)$ are independent across LLMs conditional on the population parameters, we drop the subscript $i$ and use the generic notation $\bxi = (\theta,\tau)$.
-We require three regularity conditions on the response-time component for establishing the asymptotic distribution, following \citet{chang1993Asymptotic, kornely2022Asymptotic}.
-We defer the specific forms of the three mild regularity assumptions and discussions to Appendix~\ref{append:assumptions}.
-We establish the asymptotic distribution of the latent traits in Theorem \ref{thm:asymptotic}.
+We further denote its parameter space by $\Theta$ and assume $\Theta = \bar{\RR} \times \bar{\RR}$, which is closed and convex.
+In the following, we write the log posterior of LaRT as